June 18-August 10, 2018

 - Some placements will require proficiency in a specific language, such as Spanish or Cantonese.

-- Some, but not all placements, will require access a car or reliable transportation.
+- Some, but not all, placements will require access to a car or reliable transportation.

-Undergraduate student interns will be paid $15.00 per hour.
+Undergraduate and graduating senior interns will be paid $15.00 per hour.

 Graduate student interns will be paid $18.18 per hour.